 If you do your homework right, the first name that will pop inside your head while thinking about a high-speed blender is Vitamix.
 This one is a professional-grade high-speed blender and you’ll be able to find it in most coffee shops; yep it’s that famous.

 No matter what solid of an ingredient you’re talking about, this son of a gun can pulverize anything.
 From classic blending tasks like making smoothies, sauces, dressings, purees, soups, plant milk, you name it, your blending experience will be an absolute breeze.

-Plus, when it comes to making thick blends like nut butter, icy drinks, dips and spreads, this beast right here can perform like a pro.
-So, it’s pretty obvious that when you’ll need to blend something, a blender is a thing you should go for.
+Plus, when it comes to making thick blends like nut butter, icy drinks, dips, and spreads, this beast right here can perform like a pro.
+So, it’s pretty obvious that a blender is a thing you should go for when you need to blend something.
 And if the blender is something like Vitamix, you got the game, my friend.

-I know it’s a bummer when you’ll want to grind nuts, legumes, seeds and grains.
-If you go for a standard blender, you might get a hard time to solve your ‘grinding problems’.
+I know it’s a bummer when you’ll want to grind nuts, legumes, seeds, and grains.
+If you go for a standard blender, you might get a hard time solving your ‘grinding problems’.
 It’s because it will take a long time for you to get the ‘mealy’ texture.
 Plus, hard grinds can damage the blades and motor.